FY2027 Advocacy Platform and Details

 Where the Arts and Humanities Stand Currently

-County Executive Marc Elrich proposed a $6,349,029 FY 2024 Arts and Humanities Council of Montgomery County (AHCMC) budget allocation for re-granting and administration.
-The proposal would increase AHCMC from $6,339,106 in FY 2023 to $6,349,029 in FY 2024.
-Any additional funding is good news; however, more is needed to meet the projected demand for FY2024 grants and address inflation.
-We thank the County Executive for his stalwart support and request additional re-granting funds to meet our community’s needs, navigate the economic recovery, and adjust to the rising costs of living and business operations.
+County Executive Marc Elrich proposed a $7,230,304 FY 2027 Arts and Humanities Council of Montgomery County (AHCMC) budget allocation for re-granting and administration.
+The proposal would increase AHCMC by $176,349, an approximately 2.5% increase over FY 2026.
+Any additional funding is good news; however, we know more is needed.
+We thank the County Executive for his stalwart support during this intense time of uncertainty and request an additional $1,047,830 in re-granting funds to meet the projected demand of our community.

-AHCMC thanks County Executive Elrich for his stalwart support for the arts and humanities in Montgomery County and must request additional funding based on rising demand from the field, inflation, and continuing business and event disruptions caused by Covid-19-related factors.
+AHCMC thanks County Executive Elrich for his stalwart support for the arts and humanities in Montgomery County and must request additional funding based on rising demand from the field, inflation, and escalating funding disruptions from both private and public funders due to political factors at the federal level.

 The Advocacy Platform:

-Our request for increased support is based on application data and survey responses from the field that inform a dynamic and impactful recovery strategy for Montgomery County’s arts and humanities sector.
-Unlike many other sectors, such as restaurants and retail, the creative industries cannot simply open our doors and expect the same audience demand as 2019; nor can we expect our organizations and professionals to navigate historic inflation without increased support.
+Our request for increased support is based on application data and survey responses from the field that inform a dynamic and impactful investment strategy for Montgomery County’s arts and humanities sector.

 In line with grants and services demand from professional arts and humanities practitioners and cultural nonprofits across Montgomery County, we request:

-• $1.1 million in additional re-granting funds above the County Executive’s FY24 Budget Proposal for AHCMC’s FY24 budget allocation.
+- $1,047,830 in additional re-granting funds above the County Executive’s FY27 Budget Proposal for AHCMC’s FY27 budget allocation

 The Need for Increased Support

-Data from a recent AHCMC grantee survey and FY24 applications show an increase in demand exceeding $1.1 million for FY 2024 over FY 2023.
-The data also shows that in the first half of FY 2023 more than 50% of arts and humanities non-profits did not meet their earned revenue, attendance, or sales goals.
-As the creative sector recovers, additional emergency funds are needed to stabilize contributed income and offset long-tail effects from low sales due to health concerns from residents and patrons.
-The $1.1 million increase in demand encompasses FY24 grant applicants, increased cost of living, and an expanded FY24 grant pool resulting from COVID emergency relief and outreach initiatives beginning in FY21.
+Data from recent AHCMC grantee surveys and FY27 applications show an increase in demand exceeding $1,00,000 for FY 2027 over FY 2026.
+County funds are needed to stabilize disruptions in contributed income from our current political climate and to offset long-tail effects from low sales due to health concerns from residents and patrons.
+The over $1,000,000 increase in demand encompasses FY27 grant applicants, increased cost of living, and an expanded FY27 grant pool that reflects our growing county and cultural community.